Carpet sweeper: Operation

 A carpet sweeper typically consists of a small box.
 The base of the box has wheels and brushes, connected by a belt or gears or rollers.
 There is also a container for dirt.
 The arrangement is such that, when pushed along a floor, the rollers/wheels turn and force the brushes to rotate.
 The brushes sweep dirt and dust from the floor into the container.
 Carpet sweepers frequently have a height adjustment that enables them to work on different lengths of carpet, or bare floors.
 The sweeper usually has a long handle so that it can be pushed without bending over.

 Design

 The design was patented by Melville R. Bissell of Grand Rapids, Michigan, United States, in 1876.
 Bissell began selling carpet sweepers in 1883.
 They became popular in the UK after the first Ewbank model went on sale in 1889.
 New powered versions were designed at the beginning of the 21st century with rechargeable batteries and an electric motor to spin the rollers and brushes.

 Modern usage

 Carpet sweepers are still available commercially.
 In addition, their legacy lives on in floor cleaning robots that have limited suction power and rely on sweeping to collect larger bits of debris from the floor.
-While some research models of robotic vacuums only rely on vacuum motors, models on the market such as Roomba or bObsweep invariably combine suction and sweeping.
+While some research models of robotic vacuums only rely on vacuum motors, models on the market such as Roomba invariably combine suction and sweeping.